About Us

 Our mission

 The Viroqua Area Pickleball Association (VAPA) is dedicated to sharing our passion for this fun and healthy sport, and seeking camaraderie through education, increasing access to play, and organizing events for all ages.
+We are a public benefit non-profit corporation (501 c 3).

 Duane Koons | President